 Know the location of your pipes

 It might sound obvious, but a lot of plumbing emergencies occur when people put a nail or screwdriver in the wall without first checking what is inside the wall.
 Drilling through your pipes might seem like a nightmare, but think how fortunate you were that you did not drill through an electric cable instead!

 You can buy a stud sensor that will tell you where cables and pipes are located before you start drilling, or you can carefully cut a hatch out of the wall to show you where your pipes and cables lead.

 Contact us on 0345 3192 247 and we can help!
 Our technical teams will run through some simple troubleshooting tips with you to see if your problem can be resolved over the phone.
 If not, we’ll send a highly skilled and qualified plumber round to get your plumbing problems sorted as soon as possible.

-There could be a number of reasons for your plumbing issues so it’s better to trust the professionals.
-After all, you could end up making it worse and you could be faced with a hefty bill to pay to repair the damage.
-We help, we repair, we care.
+There could be a number of reasons for your plumbing issues, so it’s better to trust the professionals.
+After all, you could end up making it worse, and you could be faced with a hefty bill to pay to repair the damage.
+We help, we repair, and we care.

 247 Home Rescue accepts no liability for any injuries or damages you sustain following the advice on this website.
 If in doubt, seek professional assistance.